 - 1. Special observation status (e.g. one to one observation or q 15 minute checks) requires a physician's order.
 These orders shall be renewed every 24 hours.
 Discontinuation of special observation status also requires a physician's order. - 2.
-For all patients on special observation status, the minimum requirement is for an assessment of the patient's condition and documentation in the progress note every 24 hours. - 3.
-Restrictions on patient's rights must be made in accordance with statutory requirements in Connecticut General Statutes 17a-540 through 17a-549 & OP&P # 3.21.
+Restrictions on smoking, use of the telephone, confinement to room, etc. all require a physician's order and must be in accordance with statutory requirements for patients' rights. - 3.
+For all patients on special observation status, the minimum requirement is for an assessment of the patient's condition and documentation in the progress note every 24 hours.